bitbank2/OneBitDisplay/README.md

 The text drawing function now has a scroll offset parameter.
 This tells it how many pixels of the text to skip before drawing the text at the given destination coordinates.
 For example, if you pass a value of 20 for the scroll offset and are using an 8-pixel wide font (FONT_8x8), the first two and a half characters will not be drawn; the second half of the third and subsequent characters will be drawn starting at the x/y you specified.
 This allows you to create a scrolling text effect by repeatedly calling the oledWriteString() function with progressively larger scroll offset values to make the text scroll from right to left.<br>
 <br>

-If you find this code useful, please consider sending a donation.
+If you find this code useful, please consider sending a donation or becomming a Github sponsor.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SR4F44J2UR8S4)